-If the finding is determined not to meet the old design issue criteria, it would be treated any other inspection finding and additional agency actions would be taken in accordance with the Action Matrix.
+those findings determined to be Yellow or Red to review the licensee’s root cause evaluation and corrective actions for that particular issue.
+If the finding is determined not to meet the old design issue criteria, it would be treated like any other inspection finding and additional agency actions would be taken in accordance with the Action Matrix.

 The NRC may refrain from considering safety significant inspection findings in the assessment program for a design-related finding in the engineering calculations or analysis, associated operating procedure, or installation of plant equipment that meets all of the following criteria: